 We welcome and value everyone, respecting everyone’s beliefs, wherever they are on their spiritual journey.

-Pop-up groups and activities that respond to different events in the church calendar, or that meet a particular need in school at any particular point in time.
-For example, during exam periods we may hold Christian meditation, chill-out sessions or creative prayer opportunities.
-We have also run a group for any students who have recently been bereaved, groups for those who are struggling with anxiety and after school clubs
+- pop-up groups and activities that are run to respond to different events in the church calendar, or that meet a particular need in School at any particular point in time.
+For example, during exam periods we may hold Christian mindfulness, chill-out sessions or creative prayer opportunities.
+We run groups for students who have recently been bereaved, groups for those who are struggling with anxiety and after school clubs

-Our school is supported in prayer by Spelthorne Schools’ Prayer Group which parents can join: http://www.schoolsprayergroup.org/
+Our school is supported in prayer by Spelthorne Schools’ Prayer Group which parents can join by emailing firstname.lastname@example.org

 Chaplaincy groups and projects change and grow in response to the needs of the School community.